Raul Vazquez (physician): Career

 In 2009, Vazquez founded and incorporated the Greater Buffalo United Independent Physician Association, later known as the Greater Buffalo United Accountable Healthcare Network or GBUAHN where he currently serves as president and chief executive officer.
 Both Vazquez's companies employ over 100 people in the Buffalo Metropolitan area.
 As an advocate for the minority community of Western New York, Vazquez has been overcoming biases against communities of color through the funding of care by both Urban Family Practice P.C. and GBUAHN.
 GBUAHN became part of the Rite Aid Alliance, a program designed to increase patient compliance with and understanding of doctors' orders, resulting in better health outcomes.
 GBUAHN is one of Rite Aid's first partners in Buffalo, New York.

 In 2016, Vazquez founded the Greater Buffalo United Accountable Care Organization or GBUACO.

+On April 4, 2025, the New York Attorney General filed an order to show cause to compel Dr. Vazquez to answer questions under oath involving an investigation into fraudulent Medicaid billing practices.
+Dr. Vazquez and his Greater Buffalo United Accountable Healthcare Network both were sent an investigatory subpoena on November, 3, 2022.
+But Dr. Vazquez, according to the attorney general, "willfully and unlawfully" refused to honor the subpoena.

+The Medicaid Fraud Control Unit and the NYSAG said they have "strong" evidence that GBUAHN billed Medicaid for services it did not provide, falsified records, enrolled Medicaid members who did not want to be in GBUAHN, and failed to "disenroll" Medicaid members.

+in 2014, the Medicaid Fraud Control Unit launched an investigation of GBUAHN regarding compliance with regulations for Healthy Homes, a group of healthcare and service providers who assist Medicaid patients to ensure they attend all appointments and get the appropriate treatment.

 Awards and honors

 On June 6, 2016, Dr. Vazquez was appointed to the Statewide Multicultural Advisory Committee (SMAC).